The viva voce and beyond

 While you were preparing to submit your thesis, your supervisory team will have submitted your Examination Arrangements, liaising with your examiners and finding a suitable date.
 This will be ideally within three to six months of your submission date: once this is submitted, the Doctoral School will be able to start planning your Viva, so it's important that it's submitted in time to avoid any delays to your examination.

-Your examiners will complete and submit a preliminary report on your thesis.
-This helps them identify key points and decide on the questions that you will be asked, to ensure that you have a thorough and fair examination.
+Your external examiner is sent a contract formally inviting them to act as your external examiner: once they return their signed documents, we are able to release the thesis to them.
+Your examiners will both be asked to complete and submit a preliminary report on your thesis before your viva, which helps them identify key points and decide on the questions that you will be asked, to ensure that you have a thorough and fair examination.

 The examination meeting

 Your viva exam will involve one internal NTU examiner, one external examiner and an independent chair, who is an experienced NTU colleague unconnected to you and your research.
-If you wish for your supervisor to observe the meeting – to take notes, or support you afterwards with any amendments – you can make a request via email to the Doctoral School.
+If you wish for your supervisor to observe the meeting – to take notes, or support you afterwards with any amendments – you can make a request via email to the PGR Administration team.

 This meeting is your chance to explain your research process, defend your findings, and demonstrate your knowledge.